 "An open conversation about video art and net culture, media collectives and counter-publics"

-One of the panelists, internationally renowned media art curator Kathy Rae Huffman, told me she would conclude her presentation by showing one of my augmented reality artworks, to bring the discussion up to date in current media practices.
-She suggested that if I attended, she would call on me and I could talk about my work as part of the "open conversation" desired for the panel.
+One of the panelists, internationally renowned media art curator Kathy Rae Huffman, told me she would conclude her presentation by showing one of my augmented reality artworks, and asked me to attend the event and talk about my work as part of the "open conversation" desired for the panel.
 This I did, passing around my iPad2 to the audience so they could view the augments "live."
 (02:27:10 in the recording).

 As I was wrapping up my remarks I was surprised to see the festival director Kristoffer Gansing (who was not on the panel but sitting in the audience) suddenly coming towards me and indicating that he wanted me to stop.
 I thought it odd, but was more or less finished anyway and sat down.
 (02:31:20 in the recording)